remen/ktor-junit4/README.md

 # Why kotlin?

-Although both Java and Javascript are very safe choices, we have decided to adopt Kotlin full-heartedly, due to:
+Although both Java and Javascript are very safe choices, we have decided to adopt Kotlin, due to:

 * Easier handling of non-blocking code compared to Java using coroutines
 * Increased developer happiness